coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

     }
 }
 ```

-You'll need the `KeyMetadata.Arn` string for the next step.
+Reference the `KeyMetadata.Arn` string on the next step.

 #### Initialize an asset directory

+Create a directory on your local machine that will hold the generated assets, then initialize your cluster:

 ```sh
 $ mkdir my-cluster
 $ cd my-cluster